codingchili/chili-core/README.md

 For documentation and tutorials visit [the website](https://codingchili.com/), for a live demo visit [demo](https://beta.codingchili.com).

 **Beware!**
-Until the first RC master will be unstable.
+Until the first pre-release master will be unstable!
+This project is currently in development!

 ## Installation
 To install chili-core clone this repository with **git**,